Israel is ready to welcome foreign tourists to the country - ExBulletin

 The decision, which still requires official government approval, comes as Israel emerges from its fourth wave of coronavirus infections.
 Israel in July launched an aggressive push campaign, offering a third dose of the Pfizer-BioNTech vaccine to almost anyone over the age of 16.
 That campaign seems to have brought the explosion under control.

-The office of Prime Minister Naftali Bennett said foreigners who were fully vaccinated less than six months ago, or who have recently received a booster booster, will be eligible to enter the country.
+The office of Prime Minister Naftali Bennetts said foreigners who had been fully vaccinated less than six months ago, or who had recently received a booster booster, would be eligible to enter the country.
 People who recovered from COVID-19 less than six months ago can also visit.

-The rules recognize most internationally recognized vaccines, including Pfizer, Moderna, Johnson & Johnson, AstraZeneca, Sinovak and Sinopharm – but not Russia’s Sputnik.
-Bennett’s office said people coming from red countries with high explosions would not be allowed, while officials would monitor the new variants, including one identified in Israel this week.
+The rules recognize most internationally recognized vaccines, including Pfizer, Moderna, Johnson & Johnson, AstraZeneca, Sinovak and Sinopharm – but not Sputnik Russia.
+The Bennetts office said people coming from red countries with high explosions would not be allowed while officials would monitor the new variants, including one identified in Israel this week.

 The decision could give a boost to the troubled tourism industry, which has been hit hard by a lack of tourists.
 It comes just before the busy Christmas season, when tens of thousands of foreigners visit the holy sites in Jerusalem and Bethlehem, on the occupied West Bank.